Rekline/BarsGroupTasks/BarsGroupHw/README.md

-# Task 2
+# Tasks
-Assignment by events and delegates
+1. Assignment by events and delegates
+2. IEnumerable